2017 Coca-Cola 600

 The 2017 Coca-Cola 600, the 58th running of the event, was a Monster Energy NASCAR Cup Series race held on May 28 and 29th, 2017 at Charlotte Motor Speedway in Concord, North Carolina.
 Contested over 400 laps on the 1.5 mile (2.42 km) asphalt speedway, it was the 12th race of the 2017 Monster Energy NASCAR Cup Series season.
 Austin Dillon won the first race of his NASCAR Cup Series career for Richard Childress Racing in car number 3, the first time the 3 car had won a Cup Series event since 2000.
 It was also the first race to be broken into four stages rather than the normal three.

-Report

-Background

-Charlotte Motor Speedway, the track where the race was held.

-The race was held at Charlotte Motor Speedway, which is located in Concord, North Carolina.
-The speedway complex includes a 1.5 mi quad-oval track that will be utilized for the race, as well as a dragstrip and a dirt track.
-The speedway was built in 1959 by Bruton Smith and is considered the home track for NASCAR with many race teams based in the Charlotte metropolitan area.
-The track is owned and operated by Speedway Motorsports Inc. (SMI) with Marcus G. Smith serving as track president.